A Note on Extension Properties and Representations of Matroids: Extension Properties of Matroids and Polymatroids

-Clearly, if a matroid satisfies the generalized Euclidean property, then it satisfies the common information and the Ingleton-Main properties too.
-Moreover, every $\cip$-polymatroid is an $\akp$-polymatroid~\cite{FKMP20}.
-An additional result on the connection between common information and Ahlswede-K\"orner properties is provided by the next proposition, whose elementary proof is given in~\cite[Proposition~III.16]{FKMP20}.
+If a matroid satisfies the generalized Euclidean property, then it satisfies the Ingleton-Main property too, because the latter deals with intersection of lines, that is, flats of rank $2$.
+Every $\cip$-polymatroid is an $\akp$-polymatroid~\cite{FKMP20}.
+An additional result on the connection between the common information and Ahlswede-K\"orner properties is provided by the next proposition, whose elementary proof is given in~\cite[Proposition~III.16]{FKMP20}.

 \begin{proposition} Let $(\grse Z,g)$ be an {\akp} extension of $(\grse,f)$ for the pair $(X,Y)$.
 Then $g(Z) = g(X \lon Y)$.
 Consequently, $(\grse Z,g)$ is a {\cip} extension for the pair $(X,Y)$ if and only if $g(Z|Y) = 0$. \end{proposition}